srjit/sales-time-series-analysis/docs/README.md

 #### XGBoost

 <p align="justify"> XGBoost is a gradient boosting algorithm.
 It is also known as regularized boosting which has a good bias-variance tradeoff to reduce overfitting (which lacks in GBM).
 In order to use the supervised machine learning algorithms on time series data, we have used feature engineering techniques to extract time-related features like dayofweek, quarter, year, month, day.
 Also to capture the seasonality of the data, we have created Moving Averages and lags of different time windows which are extracted using autocorrelation.
-At the end of the feature engineering, we have time-related features, seasonality features and static features like holiday, destination event, nearXmas and more. </p>
+At the end of the feature engineering, we have </p>

+- time-related features

+- seasonality features

+- static features (like holiday, destination event, nearXmas)

 <p align="justify"> We used the first 18 months of data as part of training dataset and last six months as the test dataset.
 For model evaluation, we have used root mean square error (RMSE).
 In the initial model design we have considered all the extracted and static features until the present day (i.e., to predict the sales at time ‘t’ we used features until time ‘t’), which resulted in a better model performance with RMSE value of 6138.18 for XGBoost model.
 As suggested, we have restricted the features to time step ‘t-1’ (i.e., to predict sales at ‘t’ we gave the features until time step ‘t-1’ as input to model) and observed increase in RMSE value to 6956.57 on test data.</p>